dekoza/mtgpl/GK2.rst

 :mtgtip:`Momir Vig, Simic Visionary<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/d/d/dd62b042-779c-4a74-b64c-4f0481733398.jpg?1551119741|https://scryfall.com/card/gk2/119/momir-vig-simic-visionary?utm_source=api>`
-   Whenever you cast a green creature spell, you may search your library for a creature card and reveal it.
-If you do, shuffle your library and put that card on top of it.
+   Whenever you cast a green creature spell, you may search your library for a creature card, reveal it, then shuffle and put that card on top.

    Whenever you cast a blue creature spell, reveal the top card of your library.
 If it's a creature card, put that card into your hand.